EidrianGM/BreastCancerTranslatome_Notebook/Cancer/Breast Cancer/Inci_research/Doubts Inci's Approach.md

 * In the samples passed to filterExtraSample in function preprocess_data(), there are a set of samples that have been removed?
 	* Why?
 	* What is it with M 445T and M 445 T samples, are they different?
-* Why are we applying voom + tmm normalization?'
+* Why are we applying voom + tmm normalization instead of DESEq2?
 * Were cohort 1 and cohort 2 sequenced together?
 	* Should normalization be done together?
 * About the lm() models